Use variables to filter your dashboards, to act as variable values in code tiles, and as placeholders in tile titles and Markdown tile text.

 Your changes are saved automatically.

-Copy and paste the following query into the Query box and select Run.
+Copy and paste the following query into the DQL box and select Run.

-Notice that the query refers to our new variable as $Host
+Note that the query refers to our new Host

 , with the dollar sign indicating that it's a variable name.